Notre Dame Fighting Irish football: Future schedules

 Although the Notre Dame football program is not a member of the Atlantic Coast Conference (ACC), it has an agreement to play an average of five ACC schools per season.
-In return Notre Dame has access to the non-College Football Playoff ACC bowl line-up.
+In return Notre Dame has access to the non-College Football Playoff ACC bowl lineup.
 Notre Dame utilizes a format of six home games in South Bend, five away games, and one major metropolitan area neutral site "Shamrock Series" home game for scheduling.
-This includes preserving traditional yearly rivalries with USC, Stanford, and Navy, five rotating ACC opponents (two away ACC games will coincide in even years with away games at Navy and three away ACC games will coincide in odd years with home games against Navy), two home and home series (one home game and one away game), one one-time opponent home game, and the traveling "Shamrock Series" home game.
+This includes preserving its annual game versus Navy, five rotating ACC opponents (two away ACC games will coincide in even years with away games at Navy and three away ACC games will coincide in odd years with home games against Navy), two home and home series (one home game and one away game), one one-time opponent home game, and the traveling "Shamrock Series" home game.

 2027

-TBA: 3 additional games will be scheduled.
+TBA: 1 additional game will be scheduled.